keokilee/makahiki/README.md

 * If on Mac OS X, make sure that the Apple Developer Tools are installed (which is bundled with XCode).
 You can either get this from your Mac's install DVD or from Apple's [site](http://developer.apple.com/technologies/xcode.html).
 Note that you need an Apple developer account (which is free) to download from Apple.
 * [Python Imaging Library](http://www.pythonware.com/products/pil/) (PIL).
 If you are on OSX, it might be easier to install via [Homebrew](http://mxcl.github.com/homebrew/).
 Once Homebrew is installed, install PIL by typing `brew install pil`.
 * Git.
 Find a package for your operating system at the [GitHub install wiki](http://help.github.com/git-installation-redirect).
 It is recommended that you also configure Git so that it handles line endings from Windows users correctly.
 See [Dealing With Line Endings](http://help.github.com/dealing-with-lineendings/).
+* Pip.
+Check if it is installed by typing `pip help`.
+If not, install it by typing `easy_install pip`.
+If you do not have easy_install, download and follow the instructions [here](http://pypi.python.org/pypi/setuptools).
 * _Optional but recommended_ [Virtualenvwrapper](http://www.doughellmann.com/docs/virtualenvwrapper/).
 Virtualenv and Virtualenvwrapper allow you to install libraries separately from your global Python path.
 Follow the steps in the introduction and make a virtualenv for Makahiki (i.e. `mkvirtualenv makahiki`).
-You may also want to define $WORKON_HOME to your shell startup file in addition to adding the virtualenv startup script.
+You may also want to define $WORKON_HOME to your shell startup file in addition to adding the virtualenv startup script (it uses `~/.virtualenv` by default).

 ## Obtaining the Kukui Cup Pinax source
 * If you only wish to download the source, you can check out using the read-only URL.
 Type `git clone git://github.com/keokilee/makahiki.git` to get the source.